quang-do-se/aws-certs/devops/tmp/study.md

 - (IMPORTANT!!!)
 Deployment methods: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deploy-existing-version.html

+- (IMPORTANT!!!)
+Option Precedence, from highest to lowest: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-options.html#configuration-options-precedence
+  - `Settings applied directly to the environment` - Settings specified during a create environment or update environment operation on the Elastic Beanstalk API by any client, including the Elastic Beanstalk console, EB CLI, AWS CLI, and SDKs.
+The Elastic Beanstalk console and EB CLI also apply recommended values for some options that apply at this level unless overridden.
+  - `Saved Configurations` - Settings for any options that are not applied directly to the environment are loaded from a saved configuration, if specified.
+  - `Configuration Files (.ebextensions)` - Settings for any options that are not applied directly to the environment, and also not specified in a saved configuration, are loaded from configuration files in the .ebextensions folder at the root of the application source bundle.
+    - Configuration files are executed in alphabetical order.
+For example, .ebextensions/01run.config is executed before .ebextensions/02do.config.
+  - `Default Values` - If a configuration option has a default value, it only applies when the option is not set at any of the above levels.

 - We cannot use `Elastic Beanstalk` to migrate our applications.
 We cannot import or export environments with `Elastic Beanstalk`.
 We can't bring in resources that aren't previously created utilizing the Elastic Beanstalk service.